nassing/haskell-sexpr-to-json/README.md

 ## Requirements

-Cabal is required to build the backend, however an executable is already available to run the project.
-You will need npm to build and run the frontend.
+You will need cabal and npm to build and run the project.

 ### Libraries